HomeNews & stories‘Aidsfonds is a true partner to community’ – Interview with Jenny Cozins

 What is the added value of Aidsfonds within Breakthrough?

 “I think the value add and the really special and unique role that Aidsfonds plays is its role with community partners.
 Aidsfonds is a true partner to community, works alongside to really understand what the needs are of the community specifically, really flexible and adapt to specific changes required.
 Aidsfonds also works hand in hand in terms of capacity building, thinking about sustainability, and also sets the partner up for success.
-I think there are programmatic alignment as well between the kids to care program that Aidsfonds has and also the Positive Action paediatric strategy and deliverables and goals.
+I think there are programmatic alignment as well between the Kids to Care programme that Aidsfonds has and also the Positive Action paediatric strategy and deliverables and goals.
 So there’s real synergy between the two organisations.”

 What are you most proud of what the Breakthrough Partnership has achieved so far?